codacy/docs/docs/release-notes/self-hosted/self-hosted-v6.0.0.md

     Kubernetes 1.14 is an old version [first released in 2019](https://kubernetes.io/blog/2019/03/25/kubernetes-1-14-release-announcement/){: target="_blank"} that's no longer being maintained.

+    If you're using Kubernetes 1.14 or MicroK8s 1.14, make sure that you upgrade your cluster before upgrading Codacy.
 For the current supported versions, see the [chart requirements page](https://docs.codacy.com/v6.0/chart/requirements/#kubernetes-or-microk8s-cluster-setup).

 -   Removed the tool **PMD (Legacy)**